guohaoxiang/NH-Rep/README.md

 After that, you can conduct implicit conversion and iso-surface extraction as mentioned above.

 ## Data downloading
-We provide the pre-processed ABC dataset used for training NH-Rep [here](https://pan.baidu.com/s/1F8kKQM7AcOPBrl1oqLgJQA?pwd=asdf), which can be extracted by [7-Zip](https://www.7-zip.org/).
+We provide the pre-processed ABC dataset used for training NH-Rep, you can download it from [BaiduYun](https://pan.baidu.com/s/1F8kKQM7AcOPBrl1oqLgJQA?pwd=asdf) or [OneDrive](https://1drv.ms/u/s!Ar3e2GVr5NQN9XYOCbeISf0z5GuB?e=V5ppev), which can be extracted by [7-Zip](https://www.7-zip.org/).
 Please unzip it under the _data_ folder.
 For each model, there will be 3 input items:
 ```
 *_50k.xyz: 50,000 sampled points of the input B-Rep, can be visualized with MeshLab.
 *_50k_mask.txt: (patch_id + 1) of sampled points.